we-are-Joinup/provider-api-doc/source/includes/_profile.md

 Attribute | Description
 --------- | -----------
 gender | undefined, male or female.
 This field is used for form of address, for courtesy image_url | URL of your avatar.
-We have another udocumented endpoint to upload an avatar. dialcode | dial code of his/her phone phone | phone of your user is_phone_validated | It indicates if this user has the phone validated is_email_validated | It indicates if this user has the email validated vote | Can the user vote when a service is finished? allow_taxi_request_personal | The user can request a service with private value equal to true allow_taxi_request_company | The user can request a service with private value equal to false has_personal_credit_card_valid | The user has a personal credit card valid has_employee_credit_card_valid | The user has a enterprise credit card valid cost_cancellation_required_personal_stripe_enabled | Undocumented field
+We have another undocumented endpoint to upload an avatar. dialcode | dial code of his/her phone phone | phone of your user is_phone_validated | It indicates if this user has the phone validated is_email_validated | It indicates if this user has the email validated vote | Can the user vote when a service is finished? allow_taxi_request_personal | The user can request a service with private value equal to true (See [Create service endpoint][create-service]) allow_taxi_request_company | The user can request a service with private value equal to false (See [Create service endpoint][create-service]) has_personal_credit_card_valid | The user has a personal credit card valid has_employee_credit_card_valid | The user has a enterprise credit card valid cost_cancellation_required_personal_stripe_enabled | Undocumented field